Everything you need for AI Performance in one platform.

 A primary goal of ML monitoring is to provide this feedback loop, feeding data from the production environment into the model building phase.
 This allows the machine learning models to continuously improve themselves by either updating or using an existing model.

-Data drift occurs due to changes in your input data.
-Therefore, to detect data drift, you must observe your model’s input data in production and compare that to your training data.
-Noticing that the production input data and the training data do not have the same format or distribution, is an indication that you are experiencing data drift.
+Data drift occurs due to changes in your input or source data.
+Therefore, to detect data drift, you must observe your model’s input data in production and compare that to your original data from the training phase.
+A strong indication your model is experiencing data drift can be noticed when training and production data don’t share the same format or distribution.

-For example, in the case of changes in data format, consider that you trained a model for house price prediction.
+For example, in the case of changes in data format, consider that you trained a machine learning model for house price prediction.
 In production, ensure that the input matrix has the same columns as the data you used during training.
-Changes in the distribution of the input data relative to the training data will require statistical techniques to detect.
+Changes in the distribution of the source data relative to the original data will require statistical techniques to detect.

-The following tests can be used to detect changes in the distribution of the input data:
+The following tests can be used to detect data drift and changes in the distribution of the input data:

 You can detect concept drift by detecting changes in prediction probabilities given the input.
 Detecting changes in your model’s output given production inputs could indicate changes at a level of analysis where you are not operating.